d4hines/marigold-tezos/docs/alpha/michelson.rst

 Smart contracts can also emit "internal operations".
 Smart contracts called by internal transactions can in turn also emit internal operation.
+An internal operation can be categorized into two types, the Depth First Search (DFS for short) and the Breadth First Search (BFS for short).
-There is a structure, stack of queue of operation , to maintains the execution flow of operation (op for short).
+When the difference of types of operations is applied, the evaluation flow will be changed accordingly.
+Therefore, there is a structure, stack of queues of operations, to manage the execution flow of operation.
-All emitted ops will be enqueued into a queue which is the top element of stack.
-If executed op is in DFS, this op will be enqueued into a new queue and the new queue will be pushed into stack.
+All emitted operations will be enqueued into a queue which is the top element of stack.
+If executed operation is in DFS, this operation will be enqueued into a new queue and the new queue will be pushed into the stack.
 Notice that permission of running DFS is required.
 Please see ``ALLOW_DFS_IN_CHILDREN``.

-Here is an example of the evaluation flow of operation, , `!` indicates the op is running in DFS:
+Here is an example of evaluation flow of operations, ``!`` indicates that operation is running in DFS:

 Example 1.
-All of the internal operations are in BFS.
+All of the internal operations(op for short) are in BFS.

 ::